All About Us

 Lennie has now calmed the wanderlust and settled happily in Sonoma County where she runs the farm, is the West Coast Director for the Association of Specialty Cut Flower Growers, and teaches flower farming and horticulture at Santa Rosa Junior College.

-When not farming, designing or teaching, Lennie has also written on topics of flowers, farming and sustainability for the B-Side Blog, Grab 'n Grow, The Cut Flower Quarterly, Industry Today, The Larkin Group, Papillon Floral Design, Bluma Farm, and other publications.
-Please reach out with inquiries or opportunities
+When not farming, designing or teaching, Lennie also writes about flowers, farming and sustainability for the B-Side Blog, Grab 'n Grow, The Cut Flower Quarterly, and Sunset.com.

 Lennie is an active player in the local flower movement, and is honored to be featured at the following workshops and conferences: